 Afrobarometer data are a valuable resource for Africa's development.
 After data are collected, they must not sit on a shelf.
-Enhancing our Communications Program to achieve greater policy visibility thus continues to be a key strategic priority for Round 7.
-The information produced by Afrobarometer is expected to be helpful to policy-makers, analysts, activists, investors, donors, teachers and scholars, as well as average Africans who wish to become more informed and engaged citizens.
+Enhancing our communications program to achieve greater policy visibility thus continues to be a key strategic priority for Round 9.
+The information produced by Afrobarometer is expected to be helpful to policymakers, analysts, activists, investors, donors, teachers and scholars, as well as average Africans who wish to become more informed and engaged citizens.

-In order to achieve this, the Round 7 Communications Program will continue to emphasize timeliness and accessibility via the rolling release of results through multiple release events.
+In order to achieve this, the Round 9 communications program will continue to emphasize timeliness and accessibility via the rolling release of results through multiple release events.
 In addition, the Network will continue to promote the building of ongoing relationships with key stakeholders who can become advocates for Afrobarometer and help the Network to promote awareness and usage of Afrobarometer findings in policy debates.